amazinglyaws/jenkins-terraform-cicd-devsecops/README.md

 ### Step 7: Cleaup AWS Resources
-- Stop and Terminate the EC2 instance (Jenkins Server) including EBS volume, Terraform resources (S3 and DynamoDB table) to avoid any AWS bill charges
+- Stop and Terminate the EC2 instance (Jenkins Server) including EBS volume and also delete the terraform resources (S3 and DynamoDB table) to avoid any AWS bill charges.

 ### Complete jenkins pipeline